|A Wise, Learned Musician. Mark Baldwin|

 Or are you jamming with friends on occasion because it feels good and waiting until you are discovered…by magic?

-If you are a songwriter, are you writing as much as you can?
-Are you working hard to find ways to get your songs heard and critiqued so you can take that feedback and get better?
-Are you reading songwriter articles, magazines, and web sites to find out how songwriters get better?
+If you are a songwriter or author, are you writing as much as you can?
+Are you working hard to find ways to get your work read, heard and critiqued so you can take that feedback and get better?
+Are you reading articles, books, magazines, and web sites to find out how people who write get better?

-Or are you writing songs, showing them to your dog, and waiting for that publishing deal to come along…by magic?
+Or are you writing songs and books, showing them to your dog, and waiting for that publishing deal to come along…by magic?

-Now thankfully there is something in me that drives me to hunt down, kill, and drag home any info I can find on what interests me.
+Thankfully there has always been something in me that drives me to hunt down, kill, and drag home any info I can find on what interests me.
 I spend a lot of time at bookstores, libraries, and online, finding the book, magazine, or piece of info I need, and then I voraciously absorb it.

 Perhaps you are not built that way, but guess what?
 You might better learn to be.